MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     The **Set Mode** dropdown is located in the bottom-left corner of the Chat view.
 In **Agent** mode, GitHub Copilot processes its assigned tasks (your prompts) autonomously.

-1. Take a minute to plan your refactoring strategy.
+1. Take a minute to consider your refactoring strategy.

-    Based on the analysis from the previous task, plan the logical order for extracting methods.
-A systematic approach ensures that each change is manageable and testable.
+    Use the analysis from the previous task to create a strategy for refactoring the ProcessOrder method.
+Your approach should support incremental testing.

     For example, consider this phased refactoring strategy: